AlphaXenon/noteboard/README.md

 </p>

-**Noteboard** is a mini command-line tool which lets you manage and store your notes & tasks in a tidy and fancy way, right inside your terminal.
+**noteboard** is a mini command-line tool which lets you manage and store your notes & tasks in a tidy and fancy way, right inside your terminal.

 ## Table of Contents
 - [Table of Contents](#table-of-contents)